elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|----------------------------------------------------
-| do if    | Execute statement block only if condition true
+| when     | Execute statement block only if condition true
-| done     | End of do block, follow by semicolumn
+| else     | Alternative path executed in when statement
-| else     | Alternative path executed in _do_ statement
+| none     | Alternative path executed after else cases
 | while    | Start point for repetitive block
 | trial    | Protect a block of code that may have exceptions